 On this basis Wardlaw (1955) divided the Pteridophytes into four divisions:

 On the basis of their anatomy Jeffrey in 1902 divided the vascular plants into two types or ‘stocks’.
-He included ferns, gymnosperms and angiosperms in a ‘stock’ known as Pteropsida, and lycopods and horsetails in another ‘stock’ known as Lycopsida.
+He included ferns, gymnosperms, and angiosperms in a ‘stock’ known as Pteropsida, and lycopods and horsetails in another ‘stock’ known as Lycopsida.
+Jeffrey however could not give the names of divisions or sub-divisions to these stocks.

 Scott in 1923 ranked them as divisions.
 He segregated the horsetails as a separate division, the Sphenopsida.